Ezekiel 40 – Measuring the Courts of the New Temple

 i.
 “It is significant that the entrance into the temple is from the east, since it was toward the east that God left the temple according to Ezekiel 11:23.”
 (Vawter and Hoppe)

 b.
 Threshold of the gateway… gate chamber: The gate was actually something of a tower, with rooms and compartments known as gate chambers.
-For a better representation of the size and dimensions, one may consult one of the many that are readily available from a variety of searchable sources.
+For a better representation of the size and dimensions, one may consult diagrams which are readily available from a variety of searchable sources.

 i.
 Gate chambers: “These chambers were for the priests and Levites to lodge in during their ministration, according to their courses in the temple, where they kept watch continually night and day.
 The whole was framed in very great harmony and just proportions.”
 (Poole)

 ii.
-“In verse 10 reference was made again to the eastward gate, which was in some ways the most important of all, for through it the glory of God would return to the sanctuary (chap.
-43).”
+“In Ezekiel 40:10 reference was made again to the eastward gate, which was in some ways the most important of all, for through it the glory of God would return to the sanctuary (Ezekiel 43).”
 (Feinberg)

 3. (11-16) The entrance to the eastern gateway.